Good Evening all,

 Don’t hesitate to give DC Andy Brown a call with any information, concerns or queries you may have concerning rural crime.

 Andy has been visiting many farms and he wants to visit a lot more!
 Please contact him to arrange this, he can offer you some great advice to help you protect your property and livelihoods.
 Andy can also provide your staff with handy stickers to place in offices and vehicles etc providing them with the numbers to call in the event of any suspicious activity.

-Heywood – A horse trailer was stolen overnight from a farm, no CCTV or wildlife cameras were in place.
+Wicklewood – A tractor was stolen from a farm, it was kept in an insecure shed with no CCTV or wildlife cameras present.

 Burglary other than dwelling